mohammadarsalan777/bitly-clone/README.md

 # bitly-clone
-A clone website that shorten the long links into short one.
+A clone website that shorten the long URL-links into short one.